rogall-e/DSSG-Data-Engineering-Workshop/docs/0_getstarted/expectations.md

 ## We are **not** touching:
 - Buildig a production-ready data pipeline.
 - Setting up cloud infrastructure
-- Orchestrating complext data pipelines with lots of dependencies
+- Orchestrating complex data pipelines with lots of dependencies
 - Interacting with all the bells and whistles of the tools we will use.

 !!!
 Warning